 Now, as an engineer, I occasionally have to endure business cycles where my employer has to layoff employees.
 It’s the nature of the industry and one that I have always taken very seriously, especially since I am the sole breadwinner for my family.

-If I were laid off tomorrow I would be entitled to roughly three months of severance pay, after which I would be eligible to receive unemployment benefits of roughly $2000 per month (before taxes) — which on the surface would seem to pose a tremendous problem because our household expenses are currently, on average, more than $8100 per month.
+If I were laid off tomorrow, I would be entitled to roughly five months of severance pay, after which I’d be eligible for unemployment benefits of roughly $2000 per month before taxes — which poses a tremendous problem because our household expenses are currently, on average, more than $9000 per month.

-Don’t Panic — This Is Only A Test
+Don’t Panic — This Is Only a Drill

-With that in mind, this week I decided to undergo a little layoff drill to try and ascertain exactly how much we’d have to cut back to make ends meet on unemployment benefits alone.
+With that in mind, several years ago I decided to undergo a little layoff drill to try and ascertain exactly how much we’d have to cut back to make ends meet on unemployment benefits alone.

-Luckily, the Honeybee and I have been meticulously tracking our monthly expenses since 1999, so we have an excellent handle on exactly where all our income is going.
+Luckily, the Honeybee and I have been using a spreadsheet to meticulously track our monthly expenses for 20 years, so we’ve also had an excellent handle on exactly where all our income is going.

-Although we disagreed with our first pass on the size of the cuts, neither of us were able or willing to pare the budget to a degree that was sufficient to cover the paltry $2000 per month that I would be eligible to receive in unemployment benefits.
+Although we disagreed with our first pass on the size of the cuts, neither of us were able or willing to pare the budget to a degree that would allow us to live on unemployment benefits alone.

 Back to the Ant and the Grasshopper